olery/oni/README.md

 In the above case the mapper would take care of validating/scrubbing the input and adding extra meta-data to the output.

+### The Worker

+The worker would perform the actual work and return some kind of output to the daemon.
+Oni assumes that workers behave reasonably well, currently there's no mechanism in place to deal with memory leaks and the likes.
+Oni also assumes that developers are somewhat capable of dealing with asynchronous code since all work is performed asynchronously outside of the daemon layer.

 ## Requirements